Upgrade to Windows 10.

-Upgrade to Windows 10 – People with Windows 7 computers are now getting messages about support for Windows 7 has ended.
+Upgrade to Windows 10 – Support for Windows 7 has ended.
 That means no more security updates… You should have been notified about this by your computer in a message on the screen.
 Depending on the message you see, it says something along the lines of:

 What is this ‘support’

 14 January 2020 was the last day that Microsoft will offer security updates and technical support for computers running Windows 7.
 It’s the security update aspect of this message which is of most concern.
 This means that Microsoft won’t be offering any security updates to fix any bugs in Windows 7.
 Windows 7 has been out a while now and is not as secure as the latest version of Windows.

 Certainly, most of the computers affected by the Wannacry Ransomware attack that hit the NHS in 2017 were running Windows 7.
 And now with support ending for Windows 7, it will be even more vulnerable.
 As when Windows XP support finished, it means you shouldn’t carry out anything financial (shopping, online banking etc) on your PC after the end date.

 The short answer is, staying with Windows 7 is less secure and more vulnerable to Viruses and Malware.

 What are my options?

 That means that Microsoft would like you to upgrade to Windows 10.
 Because, and it is a demonstrable fact, it is definitely more secure than Windows 7.
 Windows 10 is now a popular choice and there are now more computers running Windows 10 than running Windows 7.
 Indeed, Windows 10 is now running on more than 800 million devices worldwide.

 However, as human beings, we tend to be a little bit resistant to change!

 But apart from the look of Windows 10 it still operates in basically the same way as Windows 7.